 |Weight||.023 oz (6.5 g)||Same||Same|

 |Backward Compatibility|| PCIe Gen3 x2, PCIe Gen2 x4, |

 Like the SN500, the new WD Blue SN550 doesn’t feature hardware encryption.
 As a result, it’s not a good drive for business environments.
 For home users, though, it’ll work out just fine unless you want to make sure your information is safe in case of loss or theft.
 In that case, keep in mind that you’ll also need a computer that supports this feature.

 Useful software, high endurance

-You can use the SN550 right out of the box, no software driver needed.
+You can use the SN550 right out of the box — no software driver is needed.
 It, however, does come with WD SSD Dashboard software that you can use to check on the drive’s condition, test its performance, upgrade its firmware, and so on.

-You can also use the software to figure out the health status of the drive, namely the number of writes it has left.
+You can also use the software to figure out the drive’s health status, namely the number of writes it has left.

-The new drive shares the same level of endurance as the previous model, which is 150 TBW for each 250GB of capacity.
+The new drive shares the same endurance level as the previous model, which is 150 TBW for each 250GB of capacity.
 So on the 1TB, you can write up to 600TB of data before the drive becomes unreliable.